Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Benchmarking

 \section{Benchmarking}

 We benchmark different LLMs and different systems by paraphrasing the same 200 samples as more, less and neutral in persuasiveness.
 In case one of the models does not provide an answer in the right format, we omit that sample from the comparison.
-In constructing the corpus, we prompted the models to keep a similar length as the original text when paraphrasing.
+When we compared the different LLMs, we omitted 7 instances and compared 193.
+When constructing \textit{Persuasive-Pairs}, we prompted the models to keep a similar length as the original text when paraphrasing.
 The models complied with this to varying degrees (Section~\ref{subsec:dataset}), with GPT4 following this instruction closest.
-We therefore examine the difference when relaxing the length restrictions in GPT4 when prompted to paraphrase to more persuasive-sounding text, Figure~\ref{appendix:fig:gpt_len_more}.
+We, therefore, examine the difference when relaxing the length restrictions in GPT4 when prompted to paraphrase to more persuasive-sounding text, Figure~\ref{appendix:fig:gpt_len_more}.
 We see that it has a large effect on persuasiveness.
 Relaxing the restriction on text length makes GPT4 generate more persuasive text.
 We, therefore, benchmark and compare the models without restrictions on length.
 We use the following new system prompt (see other details in Appendix~\ref{appendix:sec:pairs}:

 We use a statistical test to compare the different distributions of the predicted scores.
 Since we can not assume our data follows a normal distribution, we use the nonparametric Mann Whitney U~test~\cite{mann1947test} with the null hypothesis that there is no difference in the distributions underlying the two rows of observations (implementation from scipy.org).
 We accept the alternative if the associated p-value to the test statistic is below 0.05.
-We report for brevity only the test pairs with a significant difference in Table~\ref{tab:stats_results} and Table~\ref{tab:stats_results_persona}.
+We report for brevity only the test pairs with a significant difference in Table~\ref{tab:stats_results}, but all results in Table~\ref{tab:stats_results_persona}, * mark non-significant results.